 If you are concerned about the implications of facial recognition technology when it comes to proctoring online exams, we at Honorlock understand.

 We use face detection, which only detects that there is a clear human face in the webcam.

-We take student privacy seriously.
-All student data is secured.
+We take data privacy seriously.
+All data is secured.
 Data in transit and data at rest is encrypted and stored on the cloud in an Amazon (AWS) data center.
 Amazon’s data centers are SOC 3 certified, U.S. Privacy Shield, and General Data Protection Regulation (GDPR) compliant.

-Facial detection is just one of the many online proctoring features that Honorlock uses to make sure students have a positive and secure remote testing experience.
+Facial detection is just one of the many online proctoring features that Honorlock uses to make sure test takers have a positive and secure remote testing experience.
 When you compare online proctoring services, be sure to check whether face detection is being used, rather than the more problematic face recognition.

 Speak with our online proctoring experts to see how Honorlock works.